 These bulbs provide UV radiation in a small, compact format.
 CFL bulbs take up less space and tend to be more energy efficient than linear fluorescent bulbs.

 A very popular method of supplying the proper amount of UV radiation and heat is by using a Mercury Vapor bulb.

 Mercury Vapor bulbs are more expensive, but last somewhat longer than fluorescent tubes.
 A nice bonus is Mercury Vapor bulbs provide good UV lighting, and also deliver basking heat.
 So, this bulb can do the same work as two separate bulbs!

 The Zoo Med PowerSun UV Mercury Vapor bulb is an excellent choice that will keep your bearded dragon healthy and happy.

-Full-Spectrum Lighting Placement
+Full Spectrum Lighting Placement

-As mentioned earlier, it is important to supply full-spectrum lighting across the enclosure as much as possible.
+As mentioned earlier, it is important to supply the best full spectrum lighting for a bearded dragon across the entire enclosure as much as possible.
 It is also important to place the bulb as close as possible to the bearded dragon so that it can take full advantage of the radiation emitted from the bulb.